city-super/MatrixCity/MatrixCityPlugin/docs/Code-Details.md

     - `generate_sequence()`: create a new sequence.
     - `add_spawnable_camera_to_sequence()`: add a new camera to the sequence, and it is spawned by this sequence.
-    - `add_spawnable_actor_to_sequence()`: add a new actor to the sequence, and it is spawned by this sequence.
-        > because it is spawned by this sequence, it would not change the original level.
     - `main()`: a demonstration of using these functions with demonstration project
     - ...